KorigamiK/kickassanime-downloader/README.md

 3. `kaa download` or `python cli.py download` -> starts menu to download a series

+4. `kaa latest` or `python cli.py latest` -> Shows the latest updates on the website

-4. Run the alias with commands to stream any anime that you want. `kaa --help` or `python cli.py --help` for list of all the commands.
+5. Run the alias with commands to stream any anime that you want. `kaa --help` or `python cli.py --help` for list of all the commands.

-5. Here's the output of the above command:
+6. Here's the output of the above command:

 ```
 $ kaa -h